Python Tutorials

 Let's download a subset of the InsuranceQA corpus we mentioned above.
 It contains 1000 pairs of questions and answers related to insurance.

-The data contains three columns: an id
+The data contains three columns: an id, a question, and its corresponding answer.

 curl -L https://github.com/towhee-io/examples/releases/download/data/question_answer.csv -O